Lorenzo-Castellini-Coutin/Lorenzo-Castellini-Coutin/README.md

 ## Hi!
 I’m @Lorenzo-Castellini-Coutin.
 ## About Me!
 - Currently, I am a second-year computer engineering student at the University of Puerto Rico-Mayaguez.
+- Tech Stack: Python (Intermediate), C++ (beginner), CLI (Linux & Windows OS), VS Code, and GitHub.
 ## What I'm Up To
 - I’m currently learning more about both Python, cloud computing, data structures and algorithms, and C++.
 - Furthermore, I am currently working on three personal projects, two on Python and one on C++.